kevinAcevedo240/make-it-grid-ai/README.md

 🔎 **SEO and Performance Optimization**: The project is SEO-friendly and performs efficiently, validated with high scores on PageSpeed Insights for optimal user experience.

+🖼️ **Customizable Items**: Personalize each grid item by adding and customizing images to make your grid truly unique.

+📸 **Download Grid as Image**: Capture and download your entire grid layout as an image for easy sharing and integration into other projects.

 <br/>

 [![PageSpeedInsigth.png](https://i.postimg.cc/kgkj9XRT/image-2.png)](https://pagespeed.web.dev/analysis/https-www-makeitgrid-com/pwu96eaa2i?form_factor=desktop)